Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/State/README.md

 ## What

-It is a prototype of State pattern using closure.
+It is a prototype of State pattern using closures.
 Useful for a little set of state with few transitions (actions).
 All states are embedded in the context.

-## Howto
+## How

-You must implement the interface Context and use trait ContextImpl in your own class.
+You must implement the interface Context and use the trait ContextImpl in your own class.
 You can add a state with its transition with the protected method addState (I advice you to do it in the ctor).

-Then you have two public methods "getState()" and "doTransition()" to move the state through the workflow you defined.
+Then you have two public methods "getState()" and "doTransition()" to move the state through the workflow you've defined.

 ```php
 $this->addState('basket', array(